What is Heidelberg like?

 - South Korea

 Students needing Visas to study in Germany however are advised to apply for admission at least 6 months in advance.

 Once a complete Admission Application is submitted and successful decision awarded, all students needing Student Visas for Germany will be required to pay their entire first semester tuition/fees as a deposit.

-Once their tuition deposit is paid, students will be issued their Acceptance Offer Letters and confirmation invoice.
+Once tuition deposit is paid, students will be issued an Acceptance Offer Letters and confirmation invoice.
 With these documents students can begin the process of applying for a Student Visa at a German Embassy in the country of their residence.
 You will also at this point need to initiate the opening of a Blocked Bank Account with the assistance of the German embassy (€8,640 must then be deposited into this account for 12 months of living expenses).
 You will then arrange for a Visa appointment/interview before a decision is made and Visa is issued.